Hendy/umbraco-look/README.md

 		TextQuery = new TextQuery() {
-			SearchText = "some text to search for", HighlightFragments = 2 // highlight text containing the search term twice should be returned HighlightSeparator = " ... ",
-			GetText = true // indicate that the raw text field should also be returned },
+			SearchText = "some text to search for", HighlightFragments = 2 // highlight text containing the search term twice should be returned HighlightSeparator = " ... ", // text to inject between any search term matches GetText = true // indicate that the raw text field should also be returned (potentially a large document) },

 		TagQuery = new TagQuery() {
 			AllTags = new string[] { "tag1", "tag2" }, // both tag1 and tag2 are required
-			AnyTags = new string[] { "tag3", "tag4" }, // at least one of these tags is required
+			AnyTags = new string[] { "tag3", "tag4", "tag5" }, // at least one of these tags is required
 			GetTags = true // indicate that the tags for each result should also be returned },